gerardnico/git-x/docs/bin/git-exec.md

 ## CONFIG

-You should set the environment variable `GITX_REPOS_HOME` to a valid directory that host multiple repositories as sub-directories.
+You should set the environment variable `GITX_REPOS_HOME` to a valid directory that host multiple repositories as subdirectories.

 ## SYNOPSIS